4ltynak/foodnest/README.md

 Currently, the project is using my-json-server as the host for the mock backend server.
 The version I am using is **read-only**, so while the UI updates locally, the changes do not persist.
 As such, **only the default items provided are able to be deleted and edits are not saved.**

+Similarly, orders sent via the user page is also not reflected in the dashboard.

 ### Customers

 Customers using the app will be able to: